-A virtual health home is designed for those members who choose to stay with their primary care practice or Behavioral Health Home which are not integrated.
-This model provides health coaches at selected primary care practices, who work as part of team within the PCP practice and closely coordinate care with a Behavioral Health Representative at a partnered Behavioral Health Home.
+A virtual health home is designed for those members who choose to stay with their primary care practice or behavioral health clinic which are not integrated.
+This model provides health coaches at selected primary care practices, who work as part of team within the PCP practice and closely coordinate care with a Behavioral Health Representative at a partnered behavioral health clinic.
 These health coaches take a whole-member oriented approach and work with the member, the primary care physician and the behavioral health provider to coordinate care, medications and promote wellness.